 I may also help you to identify practical approaches which can help you in making changes in your everyday life.
 This may be adapting how you think about something, so you no longer see it in a negative light, or it may be learning new ways to respond or react to others or giving you new skills to help you deal with events.

-I work with adults and adolescents from a range of different backgrounds and behaviours, and am experienced in working with a wide range of issues including but not limited to:
+I work with adults from a range of different backgrounds and behaviours, and am experienced in working with a wide range of issues including but not limited to:

 anxiety; depression and low mood; relationship and parenting difficulties; the impact of trauma and abuse; loss and bereavement; family issues; anger; panic attacks; work-related issues; bullying and low self-esteem.